enkidevs/curriculum/mongodb/intro/query-operators/objectid-intro.md

 ---
 ## Content

-In the previous insights, we used manually inputted `_id`'s when creating new documents.
-However, since `_id`'s have to be unique for each document, this is not very useful.
+In the previous workouts, we used manually inputted `_id`s when creating new documents.
+However, since `_id`s have to be unique for each document, this is not very useful.
 When working with a large number of documents, you would have to ensure that every new `_id` is unique, and you can imagine how this can get tedious very fast.

 Fortunately, MongoDB offers a solution for this problem: auto-generated `ObjectId`s.
 When creating a document, if you omit the `_id` field, MongoDB will automatically create a unique `_id` for you.